 Understanding how the hemp is grown is essential, as it will ensure the reliability of your CBD products.
 This is one of the reasons we're so committed to being transparent in our entire process.
 Even trace amounts of THC can significantly change the course of a person's life; our CBD products are well within the Farm Bill limits, making them safe to use.

-When you're ready to explore how CBD can help you, we're here for you.
+When you're ready to explore how CBD can help you, Penguin CBD is here for you.
 If you're like us, you probably have lots of questions.
 That's okay – we did too when we first discovered CBD.
 Reach out with any questions you have.
 We're always around.